QubesOS/qubes-doc/developer/services/qrexec3.md

 You can specify srcvm and destvm by name, or by one of `$anyvm`, `$dispvm`, `dom0` reserved keywords (note string `dom0` does not match the `$anyvm` pattern; all other names do).
 Only `$anyvm` keyword makes sense in srcvm field (service calls from dom0 are currently always allowed, `$dispvm` means "new VM created for this particular request," so it is never a source of request).
 Currently there is no way to specify source VM by type.
-Whenever a rpc request for action X is received, the first line in `/etc/qubes-rpc/policy/X` that match srcvm/destvm is consulted to determine whether to allow rpc, what user account the program should run in target VM under, and what VM to redirect the execution to.
+Whenever a RPC request for action X is received, the first line in `/etc/qubes-rpc/policy/X` that match srcvm/destvm is consulted to determine whether to allow RPC, what user account the program should run in target VM under, and what VM to redirect the execution to.
 Note that if the request is redirected (`target=` parameter), policy action remains the same - even if there is another rule which would otherwise deny such request.
 If the policy file does not exist, user is prompted to create one; if still there is no policy file after prompting, the action is denied.